Your doctor may recommend surgery if medicine doesn't work or if you

 It's best to eat several small meals

-instead of 2 or 3 large meals.
+instead of two or three large meals.

 After you eat, wait 2 to 3